42ama/Cursed/README.md

 For development and testing purposes you can fork this repository and launch project in your Visual Studio.
 Or launch server from [docker container](https://hub.docker.com/repository/docker/42ama/cursed/).

+If running it up for manuall testing, you probably gonna need [login-password combinations](https://github.com/42ama/Cursed/wiki/Roles.-Login:pass-combinations.) for authentication in system.

 ## Running the tests

 Project is tested with use of XUnit framework and all tests located in **Cursed.Tests** namespace.